maskedcoder/CartoonJS/README.markdown

 #### CartoonCanvas Properties

-- `background` : The background color or a Background object that will be drawn every refresh
 - `canvas` : The canvas element that will be drawn on
 - `ctext` : The CanvasRenderingContext2D for the canvas element
 - `height` : The height of the canvas
-- `items` : A map of all contained CartoonItems by their names
 - `width` : The width of the canvas

 #### CartoonCanvas Methods